 Keep your pets and any children away from your hot grill.
-Infrared heat can reach very high temperatures, so forewarn your guests who may be unaware.
-We do not ever allow our large dog unattended with the grill.
+Infrared heat can quickly reach very high temperatures, so forewarn your guests who may be unaware.
+We do not ever allow our large dog alone with the grill.
 It's too tempting for most pets unless you are very confident they cannot possibly reach the grill.

 Use a surge protector with your electric grill.